cisagov/ScubaGear/PowerShell/ScubaGear/baselines/entraid.md

 ### License Requirements

-- Microsoft Entra PIM requires a Microsoft Entra ID P2 license.
+- Microsoft Entra ID PIM requires a Microsoft Entra ID P2 license.

 ### Implementation

-The following implementation instructions that reference the Microsoft Entra PIM service will vary if using a third-party PAM system instead.
+The following implementation instructions that reference the Microsoft Entra ID PIM service will vary if using a third-party PAM system instead.

 #### MS.ME-ID.7.1v1 Instructions

 When counting the number of users assigned to the Global Administrator role, count each user only once.

 1. In **Microsoft Entra admin center**  count the number of users assigned to the **Global Administrator** role.
 Count users that are assigned directly to the role and users assigned via group membership.
-If you have Microsoft Entra PIM, count both the **Eligible assignments** and **Active assignments**.
+If you have Microsoft Entra ID PIM, count both the **Eligible assignments** and **Active assignments**.
 If any of the groups assigned to Global Administrator are enrolled in PIM for Groups, also count the number of group members from the PIM for Groups portal **Eligible** assignments.

 2. Validate that there are a total of two to eight users assigned to the Global Administrator role.